alexqfredrickson/notes/aws/aws.md

 ### Organizations

-AWS Organizations is used to group acounts, apply governance policies, and simplify billing by using one payment method for all accounts.
+Organizations is used to group acounts, apply governance policies, and simplify billing by using one payment method for all accounts.
 It can automatically provision new accounts.

 New accounts are grouped into *organizational units*.
 The idea is that individual AWS accounts exist within these OUs - and then policies are applied to the OUs - creating an inheritance structure.
 Those policies are either service control policies or resource control policies.
 Both are *subtractive*, in the sense that they define the outer-bounds of what services/resources in an account can do, and they do not grant permissions.
 SCPs affect IAM users/roles, whereas RCPs affect specific services (such as S3).

 ### DataSync

-AWS DataSync is a data transfer/migration service.
+DataSync is a data transfer/migration service.

 On-premise storage can communicate with local DataSync agents via NFS, SMB (Server Message Block), HDFS (Hadoop Distributed File System), or S3 - which in turn sends data via TLS to DataSync - which in turn sends data to EFS, S3, or FSx for Windows File Server/Lustre/OpenZFS/NetApp ONTAP.